Timeline: Recent events in Iran

 March 2008 - U.N.
 Security Council adopts third sanctions resolution targeting Iran’s nuclear program.

-January 2009 - After three decades of mutual mistrust, new U.S. President Barack Obama offers a new beginning of engagement with Tehran if it “unclenches its fist”.
+January 2009 - After three decades of mutual mistrust, new U.S. President Barack Obama offers engagement with Tehran if it “unclenches its fist”.

 April 2009 - Ahmadinejad accuses Israel of mass murder and ethnic cleansing against the Palestinians, two days after his denunciation of the Jewish state as racist prompted a walk-out from a United Nations meeting on race.